robertkuhar/boot_multipart/README.md

 The abstraction is so opaque as to be completely useless without reading all the sourcecode.
 Virtually all of the Stack Overvlow questions have one aspect or another wrong.
 The Documentation does nothing but explain the happieset of Happy Paths.
-For Multipart File Upload, Spring is useless.
+For Multipart File Upload, Spring is useless and I am grumpy.